Host Organization: Keru

 - Consulting background a plus

 - Passion and experience working with students in an educational context

 - For China-based programs, intermediate or advanced Chinese is strongly preferred

-- Participants must be current Stanford students during the internship period.
-Seniors must postpone graduation paperwork until the internship ends, but may participate in commencement.
+Participants must be current Stanford students during the internship period.
+Graduating seniors must postpone graduation paperwork until the internship ends, but may participate in commencement.
 For summer graduation requirements, including details regarding enrollment requirements and information about participation in the June commencement ceremonies, students should contact their major department's student services office and Registrar's Office for graduation quarter petition.

 For more internship positions provided by the Stanford Global Studies Internship Program, please see our internship listing.

-Each applicant can apply for a maximum of two program-arranged positions.
+Each applicant can apply for a maximum of two positions within the program.
 If you apply more than two positions, we will only accept the first two applications based on the time of your submission.

 Stanford reserves the right to cancel or modify any award before or during the internship for any reason, including natural disasters, emergencies, or compliance with the University travel policy at healthalerts.stanford.edu.